CHRIST IS RISEN

 8. Jesus conquored the last enemy of death

 During His life, Jesus has conquored the enemy of sin and sickness.
-During His physical death, Jesus conquored the enemy of decay.
+During His physical death, Jesus conquored the enemy of corruption and decay.

 Upon His resurrection, Jesus has overcome the last enemy which was death!